vvraskin/MonitoringAgent/README.md

  **Network Latency** ( miliseconds )

  - How much time takes to a package to reach its destination.
+Avg(endtime-startime)

 **Free Disk Space**( Mb )